josethomazini/jupyter/README.md

 That file must be saved out of the container, into the volume folder named **secret**.

-Exit the python shell and the container, so the last will be terminated.
+Exit the python shell and the container, so the last one will be terminated.

 ## Create the real container